willianmh/aws/README.md

 ```bash
 pip install boto3 paramiko configparser
 ```
+### important

-The main function will need two file, the first one is a configure file and the second one a instance template file.
+The main function will need two file, a configure file and a instance template file.
 In this repository the files are on _instances_ and _config_ folder.
 The configure file has priority, so it will overwrite the definitions on template file.